johnying7/Five-Minute-Puzzle/README.md

 The recommended text editor is Visual Studio Code found [here](https://code.visualstudio.com/).
 Go [here](https://code.visualstudio.com/docs/other/unity) attach VSCode with unity.

+For installation, the default settings or any personal preferences will work for the project.

 With VS Code open, Ctrl+Shift+G to open the source control tab and make sure that the repository has been attached, initialized, and connected to the github repository.

 For plug-in installation, in VSCode do Ctrl-Shift-X(Windows) or Cmd-Shift-X(MacOS)